-Lecture notes on "Análise Matemática 3" Ordinary Differential Equations

-Salvatore Cosentino

-Departamento de Matemática, Universidade do Minho,

-Campus de Gualtar, 4710 Braga PORTUGAL

-gab B.4023, tel +351 253 604086

-e-mail scosentino@math.uminho.pt

-http://w3.math.uminho.pt/~scosentino

-September 24, 2009

-Abstract

-This is not a book!
-These are personal notes written while preparing lectures on "Análise Matemática 3" for students of FIS in the a.y.
-2007/08 and then 2009/10.
-They are based on previous notes on "Complementos de Análise Matemática" for students of ENGSI, FIS, FQ(E), QP and QT.
+Lecture notes on Ordinary Differential Equations Salvatore Cosentino Departamento de Matemática e Aplicações, Universidade do Minho, Campus de Gualtar, 4710 Braga PORTUGAL gab B.4023, tel +351 253 604086 e-mail scosentino@math.uminho.pt url http://w3.math.uminho.pt/~scosentino October 13, 2011 Abstract This is not a book!
+These are personal notes written while preparing lectures on several courses at the UM.
 They are rather informal and may even contain mistakes.
 I tried to be as synthetic as I could, without missing the observations that I consider important.
 I probably will not lecture all I wrote, and did not write all I plan to lecture.
 So, I included empty or sketched paragraphs, about material that I think should/could be lectured within the same course.
+The last section, "Bestiario", is a list of famous examples proposed to students for their projects.
 References contain some introductory manuals, some classics, and other books where I have learnt things in the past century.
 Besides, good material and further references can easily be found on the web, for example in Wikipedia.
 Pictures were made with "Grapher" on my MacBook.